checkly/terraform-provider-checkly/docs/resources/alert-channel.md

 # checkly_alert_channel
-The `checkly_alert_channel` resource allows users to manage checkly Alert Channels.
+The `checkly_alert_channel` resource allows users to manage Checkly alert channels.

 Checkly's Alert Channels feature allows you to define global alerting channels for the checks in your account: